Introduction goes here

 44

-David de Wollore Woll received the attorneys.
+Woll David de Wollore received the attorneys.

 The following, setting out to the same place, have similar letters of general attorney for the same time, nominating the following: